-The fundamental problem with surface temperature measurement is that it is subject to large stem conduction errors, also because heat conducted from the surface of the hot-plate causes a localised cold spot to be created which means that the temperature indicated y the hot plate is not necessarily the temperature at the point of measurement.
+The fundamental problems with surface temperature measurement are that it is subject to large stem conduction errors, and that heat conducted from the surface of the hot plate causes a localized cold spot to occur, which means that the temperature indicated by the hot plate is not necessarily the temperature at the point of measurement.

-A fine wire type N thermocouple is used as the surface temperature sensor, a second junction 2 to 3mm along the thermocouple, senses the temperature difference due to heat flux along the sensor.
+A fine wire type-N thermocouple is used as the surface temperature sensor, and a second junction, 2 to 3mm along the thermocouple, senses the temperature difference due to heat flux along the sensor.

-A heater the thermocouple stem until the temperature gradient is zero, thus creating a measurement without stem conduction, or disturbance of the hot-plate's surface.
+A heater warms the thermocouple stem until the temperature gradient is zero, thus creating a measurement without stem conduction, or disturbance of the hot plate's surface.

-The 944 can be used with the Isotech Small Hot Plate model 983.
+The 944 can be used with the Isotech Model 983 Small Hot Plate.
 A traceable calibration certificate is available to order.